The best astrophotography filters in 2025: the best light pollution filters and more

-The best light pollution filters are the perfect tools for capturing spectacular astro photography – even if you live in the middle of a city.
-Light pollution emitted by houses, cars, street lamps and more will usually scupper an astro shoot, preventing you from being able to see or capture the stars and constellations above, no matter how clear the sky is.
-However, light pollution filters can fix this.
+The best astro filters are the perfect tools for capturing spectacular shots of the sky at night – even if you live in the middle of a city.
+Light pollution emitted by houses, cars, streetlights, and other light sources is the biggest culprit, and can often scupper an astro shoot, preventing you from being able to capture the stars and constellations above, no matter how clear the sky is.

 Gavin Stoker